web-platform-tests/wpt/docs/writing-tests/testharness-tutorial.md

 Let's say you've discovered that WPT doesn't have any tests for how [the Fetch API](https://fetch.spec.whatwg.org/) sets cookies from an HTTP response.
-This tutorial will guide you through the process of writing and submitting a test for exactly that.
+This tutorial will guide you through the process of writing a test for the web-platform, verifying it, and submitting it back to WPT.
 Although it includes some very brief instructions on using git, you can find more guidance in [the tutorial for git and GitHub](../appendix/github-intro).

 WPT's testharness.js is a framework designed to help people write tests for the web platform's JavaScript APIs.
 [The testharness.js reference